 - Having past miscarriages by the 4th month

-- Having past late-term abortions
+- Having past first or second semester abortions

 - Having a cervix that did not develop normally